 Excellus Data Breach

-The breach went exactly like most targeted cyber-attacks do.
-The attackers gained access, installed malware, conducted reconnaissance and, ultimately, disclosed the PHI of more than 9.3 million individuals.
+The breach went exactly as most targeted cyber-attacks do.
+The attackers gained access, installed malware, conducted reconnaissance, and, ultimately, disclosed the PHI of more than 9.3 million individuals.

 Now, sensitive data, as we know, is a valuable commodity.
 Protected Health Information (PHI) is another level of sensitivity.
 If PHI is stolen, an attacker could theoretically steal the individual’s identity.
 If PHI is lost or modified in some way, it could have real world effects on patient health.
 Just last year, we saw homicide charges brought against attackers that caused the death of a patient in Germany.
 Cyberattacks in the healthcare industry are serious, and so the large settlement figure is no surprise.